Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Arithmeticity of Kontsevich--Zorich monodromies in

-This section is composed of three parts.
-First we describe 7 infinite and disjoint families of origamis in $\mathcal{H}^{odd}(4)$.
-Then we describe a general algorithm to show that all but finitely many elements in each family have arithmetic Kontsevich--Zorich monodromy.
-Finally, we illustrate this algorithm with explicit calculations in some cases and explain the reader how to proceed in the remaining ones.
+This section is divided in two parts.
+In the first part we describe seven infinite families of origamis in $\mathcal{H}^{odd}(4)$.
+In the second part we use the approach described in Section~\ref{ssec:general-algo} to show that all but finitely many elements in each family have arithmetic Kontsevich--Zorich monodromy.